abagames/crisp-game-lib/crisp-game-lib-guide.md

 difficulty; // Auto-managed globals addScore(points, pos);
 end(); // Game control

+// IMPORTANT: Score is automatically displayed by the library
+// Do NOT manually draw score with text() - it's handled automatically
+// The score appears in the top-left corner by default

 // Character animation utility addWithCharCode(char, offset); // Get character at offset from base